 The landmark hilltop Hux Shard combines a sci-fi exterior with a luxurious interior

-As befits the opening episode of a new series of Grand Designs, the shard house in Exeter makes a big impression.
-Nothing like it has been seen on Grand Designs, or in the tranquil Devon countryside, before.
-The Hux Shard‘s sculptural exterior walls are formed of shard-shaped panels set in a jagged 70m line following the contours of the Huxham hill on which it stands.
+The shard’s sculptural exterior walls are formed of shard-shaped panels set in a jagged 70m line following the contours of the Huxham hill on which it stands.
 Inside is just as impressive, with sleek contemporary furniture teamed with hi-spec fixtures and fittings.

 No ordinary commission

-When architectural concept designer Mick O’Connor met Joe and Claire Priday in 2014, he was expecting to discuss renovating their bungalow just outside Exeter, Devon.
+When architectural concept designer Mick O’Connor (founder of Squirrel Design) met Joe and Claire Priday in 2014, he was expecting to discuss renovating their bungalow just outside Exeter, Devon.
 But it soon become apparent that a far more exciting project was on the cards.